A Girlfriends’ Getaway in Staunton

 Dinner with Friends

 Staunton boasts a rich restaurant scene with much to choose from, but if you’re looking for fare to share with your girlfriends, try a range of Spanish tapas and other Mediterranean food at Aioli Restaurant.
 If pizza and beer are more up your alley, split a gourmet pie at Shenandoah Pizza and Tap House.
 And if you still have room for more food, get some scoops of homemade gelato at The Split Banana.
 Here, a number of flavors, both traditional and exotic will tempt your taste buds.
 Guinness Extra Stout in a waffle cone, anyone?
-Many Staunton restaurants are offering indoor seating at this time, but downtown has extended its dining initiative, involving restaurants like Baja Bean Co., BLU Point Seafood Co., Laughing Bird Pho, Zynodoa, and more through January.
+Many Staunton restaurants are offering indoor seating at this time, but downtown has extended its dining initiative, involving restaurants like Baja Bean Co., BLU Point Seafood Co., Zynodoa, and more.
 And if you’d rather carryout, there are plenty of curbside pickup options.

 Staunton After Dark

 Many of Staunton’s watering holes host events on different nights of the week.
 Fun stuff includes trivia, live music, open mic nights, karaoke, vineyard walks, and virtual entertainment.
 Check out the Staunton on Tap and the Shenandoah Beerwerks Trail events page for more info on events.
 And if active puzzle games are your style, book a Staunton’s Crack the Code Escape Room.
 Groups of six or fewer use their wits to puzzle out clues and escape the room in under an hour.
 A trip to Staunton isn’t complete without some Shakespeare at the American Shakespeare Center.
-You can catch a performance – with Covid precautions in place – starting in May.